 Seoul is a vibrant city with way too many things to do in a mere 24 hours.
 But if one day is all you’ve got, make the most of it!
-You can hop on one of our Seoul city tours for a taste of local life in just a few hours, or follow our tips below for a jam-packed 24 hours in Seoul.
+Follow our tips below for a jam-packed 24 hours in Seoul.

 Start your day in Seoul with a bit of nature alongside breakfast, and take a walk along the Cheonggyecheon Stream.
 Located in a park in the middle of the business district, this peaceful stream is the perfect place to watch the many busy Koreans hurrying off to work.
 There are also many cafes nearby, so grab a cup of coffee or western-style breakfast as you people-watch.

 From Cheonggyecheon Stream (and Cheonggyecheon Square), head over to Gwanghwamun Gate, the largest gate at Gyeongbokgung Palace.
 (Just keep in mind that the palace is closed on Tuesdays.)
 The palace was built in the 1300s, although has suffered a few destructions and subsequent reconstructions over the years.
 It’s one of the most famous palaces in Korea and you can easily spend an hour or so walking within the palace grounds.
 Time your visit for between 10am and 11am and you can catch the ceremony for the changing of the royal guard.

 Museum lovers should head to the National Museum of Korean Contemporary History.
 Walk through Korea’s 20th-century history, from its liberation from Japanese rule through to today, including an exploration of current relations between North and South Korea.
 The museum opens at 10am and is free to visit.